Solo supplements won’t do

 - HDL cholesterol (“good” cholesterol): 60 mg/dL or higher

 - triglycerides: less than 150 mg/dL

 Your total cholesterol should be less than 200 mg/dL.
-So, if your cholesterol levels are higher than what the CDC recommends, you may need prescription medication to manage your cholesterol.
+So, if your cholesterol levels are higher than what the CDC recommends, you’re strongly encouraged to improve your diet and increase your physical activity.
+You may need prescription medication to manage your cholesterol.
 Or you could look for a supplement to help lower your numbers.

 While there’s no supplement that can replace regular exercise and a healthy diet, there may be some options that can help.
 There are also some supplements that haven’t been proven to make a significant difference.

 Read on to learn more about what choices might be the most effective.

 Red rice yeast

 Red rice yeast has been used in China and other Asian countries as a treatment for high cholesterol.
 The supplements contain a substance that’s extracted from fermented rice.

 A study done in Italy with 25 hypercholesterolemic participants found that people who were not treated with a placebo experienced a better percent change in total cholesterol levels.
 Another study found that LDL and total cholesterol lowered in the intervention group.